frkmnt/TurnBasedClash/README.md

 * Rooted: Cannot move.

+* Electrified:
-* Electrified (0-2 stacks): Take damage for each tile moved.
+  * 0-2 stacks: Take damage for each tile moved.
-* Electrified (3+ stacks): Take damage for each tile moved.
+  * 3-4 stacks: Take damage for each tile moved.
 If you enter a body of water, you take 2 * damage, and anyone also in the body of water will take 1 * damage.

-* Feeble (Max 5 stacks): -1 * Total Stacks STR.
+* Feeble (Max 5 stacks): Lose 1 * Total Stacks STR.

-* Sluggish (Max 5 stacks): -1 * Total Stacks DEX.
+* Sluggish (Max 5 stacks): Lose 1 * Total Stacks DEX.

-* Lethargic (Max 5 stacks): -1 * Total Stacks INT.
+* Lethargic (Max 5 stacks): Lose 1 * Total Stacks INT.

+* Explosive (Max 3 stacks): Explodes in a radius equal to Total Stacks.
+All stacks disappear after exploding.

+* Frozen:
+  * 0-2 stacks: Cannot attack or cast spells.
+  * 3 stacks: Skip your next turn.
+  * 4 stacks: Skip your next turn.
+The next attack you receive deals 2x damage.

+ * Forgetful:
+   * 1-2 stacks: Cannot use items.

+* Slippery:
+  * 1-2 stacks: Chance to move to a random tile instead of the targeted one.